mansoorisana/securechat/README.md

 ### **1️⃣ User Authentication**
 - Users must **sign up** before logging in.
 - Passwords are securely hashed with **Flask-Bcrypt**.
 - Only authenticated users can participate in the chat.
+- Equipped with brute-force protection

 ### **2️⃣ Real-Time Messaging**
 - Uses **WebSockets** for instant communication.
 - Messages are broadcast to all connected users in real-time.

 ### **3️⃣ Connection Handling**
-- New users can Join the chat room & receive a "joined the chat" message upon connecting.
+- New users can create/join **private** & **group chats** upon connecting.
+- Enable chat with all connected users with a default **general chat** room.
-- Users can leave the room & trigger a "left the chat" message.
+- Users can leave the app.
-- Users are reconnected in case of interruptions.
+- Users are reconnected in case of interruptions & messages are redelivered when the user was offline.

 ### **4️⃣ Secure Communication**
 - **SSL/TLS Encryption** ensures all WebSocket messages are protected.